 What can be done?
-He would like to see labor-law reform on the national agenda, including punishment for employers who fire union organizers, nontraditional union organizing encouraged, "even when they do not involve formal collective bargaining," and support for institutions such as employee stock ownership plans that "give workers a chance to share in profits and in corporate governance."
+He would like to see labor-law reform should be back on the national agenda, punishment for employers who fire union organizers, nontraditional union organizing encouraged, "even when they do not involve formal collective bargaining," and support for institutions such as employee stock ownership plans that "give workers a chance to share in profits and in corporate governance."

 Someone responding to the column Unions writes of 15,000 Americans having died on the job every year before 1970 when the federal agency OSHA (Occupational Safety and Health Administration) was created.
 "Now," he writes, "it is just over 3,000."